-Shutterstock makes a $75 million bet that the future of photography doesn’t involve cameras
+Shutterstock makes a $75 million bet that the future of photography won’t always involve cameras

 The acquisition will make Shutterstock the world’s largest 3D marketplace by revenue, according to Pavlovsky.
 The transaction is targeted to close in early February.
 That means new competition for Adobe, which has the 3D imaging software Adobe Dimension.
 Getty Images, Shutterstock’s largest competitor, does not offer 3D assets.

 Why now?
-Pavlovsky notes that Shutterstock isn’t just a stock photo company—in addition to stock content and image editing tools, the company launched a content creation platform Shutterstock studios in November of last year.
+Pavlovsky notes that Shutterstock isn’t just a stock photo company—in addition to stock content and image editing tools, the company launched a content creation platform Shutterstock Studios in November of last year.
 The TurboSquid acquisition indicates a deepening interest in content creation and an effort on the part of Shutterstock to help 3D models go mainstream by making the tool easy for marketers without photo editing expertise to use.”We want to make sure that our marketers and content creators have the latest and greatest capabilities,” says Pavlovsky.
 “Today 3D is focused on very highly trained professionals as well as more niche categories like industrial categories.
 There’s obviously some application of 3D within e-commerce—furniture companies like Ikea, et cetera, but for us we’ve always been an innovator of the space of bringing content and workflow to creators.”

 And since those pro-sumers are Shutterstock’s biggest growth area, the acquisition made sense.
 “This will definitely become much more mainstream,” Pavlovsky says.
 “Every large platform is working on this, so we expect that we’ll be at the center of that workflow with creatives by providing both the tools and the content.”